|international distributor for paragon's hot kilns||smaller kilns at electrickilns.co.uk or tumblers at electrictumblers.co.uk|

-Paragon Kilns are generally used for annealing beads, making jewellery, enamelling, glass fusing, firing metal clays, heat treating, knife-making, ceramics, porcelain, raku, and vitrigraph, although they have other applications.
+Paragon Kilns are used for annealing beads, jewellery-making , enamelling, fusing and slumping glass, sintering silver clays, heat treating, making knives, firing ceramics and porcelain, raku, and vitrigraph, although they have many other applications.

-Most have a Sentry Xpress 3-key or a Sentry 12-key automatic digital programmer.
-And there's a choice of colours, options, upgrades, and shelf kits.
+Most have built-in automatic digital programmers: a comprehensive Sentry Xpress 3-key or a professional Sentry 12-key.
+And there's a choice of colours, shelf kits, options, and upgrades.

-Paragon Kilns is a UK distributor for kilns, providing comprehensive advice, free competent technical support, a prompt repair workshop, and telephone time if you have to fit parts: all valuable services.
-If you need help, use the mail link, below the menu bar near the top-right of any page, or call .
+As a top-tier distributor for kilns, furnaces, and ovens, we provide comprehensive advice, competent technical support, a prompt repair workshop, and free telephone time if you have to fit parts: all valuable services.
+If you need help now, use the mail link below the menu bar near the top-right of any page, or call .

 |USING THIS RESOURCE||WHAT TO CLICK ON|

-Nearly everything is one click away: use a link below the menu bar near the top of the page to learn more, mail questions, or shop on line.
-To confirm your destination, the link will change colour just before you click.
+Nearly everything is one click away: use the links above and below the menu bar near the top of the page to learn more, switch resources, shop on line, or mail a question.
+The links will change colour just before you click.

 There are very few clickable links in the text.
 However, there are lots of mouse-over words that generate context-sensitive pop-ups: a useful, and optional, way of explaining things.
-Try it here, although pop-ups might not work on a small screen.
+Try it here.

 I've previewed four popular kilns, below.
 However, to learn more about them, or other kilns, use the links below the menu bar near the top of the page.
 Then, for prices, use the shop link.